firebolt-db/godocs/docs/Guides/integrations/connecting-to-apache-superset.md

 Once your Superset is booted up you should be able to access it in http://localhost:8088/

-> **Note:** For more installation details, refer to [Adding New Database Drivers in Docker](https://superset.apache.org/docs/databases/docker-add-drivers) in the Superset documentation.
+For more installation details, refer to [Adding New Database Drivers in Docker](https://superset.apache.org/docs/configuration/databases#installing-drivers-in-docker-images) in the Superset documentation.
+{: .note }

 ### Setup Firebolt connection